a-axton/fs-rest-api/README.md

 # Node Filesystem Rest API
 This Express app exposes a simple API for proxying the nodejs filesystem.
+Doesn't allow any operations above the specified base directory.
 **Warnings:** Still in active development, API may change regularly.
 Not recommended for production servers.
 #### Documentation
 https://a-axton.github.io/fs-rest-api/